Transfer Settings Dialog is used to configure:

 Note that while you may have rights to overwrite the remote file, you may not have rights to change its attributes (permissions and timestamps).
 If you upload set of files, where for some you do not have the rights, you may want to check Ignore permission errors to avoid being prompted with error message for each of them.
 This option is supported with SFTP protocol only.

 With FTP protocol, setting permissions during upload is not supported.
 You can change permissions explicitly after upload.
+With WebDAV protocol, setting permissions is not supported at all.

 The Clear ‘Archive’ attribute checkbox makes WinSCP unset the “archive” attribute of source files once the upload finishes.